-Throughout the course, the applications of the various subjects to Medical Jurisprudence are dwelt upon.
+Throughout the course, the applications of various subjects to Medical Jurisprudence are also dwelt upon.

-The Books that may be referred to by the Student, as more immediate accompaniments to the course, are the Professor's Human Physiology, and his Human Health.
+The Books that may be referred to by the Student, as more immediate accompaniments to the course, are the Professor's Human Physiology and his Elements of Hygiene.
+Beck's Medical Jurisprudence, or Traill's Syllabus on the same subject with notes by the Professor, may also be consulted.